Skip navigation

 Assistant Professor

 After completing an MEng in Civil Engineering at Imperial College, Louise worked as a Structural Engineer in large multidisciplinary engineering consultancies for 7 years in London and New Zealand.
 She returned to university to study an MSc in Sports Biomechanics at Loughborough University, graduating in 2014.
 Louise then studied for a PhD in Sports Biomechanics at Sheffield Hallam University which involved working with British Cycling and the English Institute of Sport.
 In 2019, Louise was appointed as a Research Assistant at Swansea University on a joint project between the Applied Science, Technology, Exercise and Medicine Research Centre and the Welsh Centre for Printing and Coating to develop new printed products which included printed heaters and pressure sensors.
-Louise started as a Senior Lecturer at Northumbria in November 2021.
+Louise started as a Senior Lecturer at Northumbria in November 2021 and teaches Sport Biomechanics on the undergraduate degree programmes.
+Louise's main area of research is cycling biomechanics and the influence of factors such bicycle setup, training and sex.

 Louise Burnie